Ta7a21/coding-for-embedded/chapter_1.md

 } /* Compliant */
 ```
-12. Limited use of macros and comma operators
+12. Limit the usage of macros and comma operators

 ## Lexical traps
 1. Specify logical operands for logical operators